top of page

 But using fluorescent biomarkers allows clinicians to more effectively find and remove cancer.

-Our propitiatory technology is a fluorescent small molecule, PARPi-FL that detects overexpression of PARP1, which is common in certain cancers.
-We aim to improve current cancer patient care by enabling earlier, more accurate cancer detection.
+Our proprietary technology is a fluorescent small molecule, PARPi-FL, that detects overexpression of PARP, a DNA repair enzyme, which is common in many cancers.
+Thus, our technology specifically targets oral cancer, enabling earlier, more accurate detection.

 Summit is developing fluorescent biomarkers that target PARP, an enzyme that is over expressed by many cancers.

 Tang et al. (2017) PNAS and unpublished data.

 Thurber et al. Nat Commun 2013, 4, 1504.

 PARPi-FL for margin detection (head & neck, cervical, skin, colorectal)